fffaraz/awesome-cpp/README.md

 * [digestpp](https://github.com/kerukuro/digestpp) - C++11 header-only message digest (hash) library.
 [PublicDomain]
 * [GnuPG](https://www.gnupg.org/) - A complete and free implementation of the OpenPGP standard.
 [GPL]
 * [GnuTLS](http://www.gnutls.org/) - A secure communications library implementing the SSL, TLS and DTLS protocols.
 [LGPL2.1]
+* [HashLibPlus](https://github.com/ron4fun/HashLibPlus) - A recommended C++11 hashing library that provides a fluent interface for computing hashes and checksums of strings, files, streams, bytearrays and untyped data to mention but a few.
+[MPL2]
 * [Libgcrypt](http://www.gnu.org/software/libgcrypt/) - A general purpose cryptographic library originally based on code from GnuPG.
 [LGPLv2.1+]
 * [LibreSSL](http://www.libressl.org/) - A free version of the SSL/TLS protocol forked from OpenSSL in 2014. [?]
 * [libsodium](https://github.com/jedisct1/libsodium) - P(ortable|ackageable) NaCl-based crypto library, opinionated and easy to use.
 [ISC]